Live Resin Concentrates and Their Benefits Explained

 Cannabis veterans have known the pleasures of Live Resin Concentrates for ages.
 They have always been the means to a fast and potent high.
 But novice users are joining the demand because of medical benefits, too.

 Resin is the honey gold sap you find on many trees.
-Most woody plants have something similar although it may not be as pronounced or accessible to the woodsy hiker.
-In cannabis strains, it exudes into tiny sacks called trichomes with some strains producing more than others.
+Most woody plants have something similar, although it may not be as pronounced or accessible to the woodsy hiker.
+In cannabis strains, it exudes into tiny sacks called trichomes, with some strains producing more than others.
 The idea is that if you can tap that ooze, you will find the purest form of cannabis value because it has been naturally processed.

-When you buy or grow cannabis plants, you want to monitor the growth of those trichomes closely because they contain the value-added benefits even though all parts of the plant serve other purposes.
+When you buy or grow cannabis plants, you want to monitor the growth of those trichomes closely because they contain the value-added benefits, even though all parts of the plant serve other purposes.

 How Live Resin is processed.

 Live Resin is not decarboxylated.
-That is, it has not gone through a process which, in heating the cannabis, releases the cannabinoids.
+That is, it has not gone through a process that, in heating the cannabis, releases the cannabinoids.
 Unlike the dry herb you might put in a joint, it has not surrendered much of the power to the dry-curing process or to the subsequent smoking process.

-Instead, they freeze the cannabis at a very cold temperature (-30° to -50°F) immediately following harvest.
+Instead, they freeze the cannabis at a freezing temperature (-30° to -50°F) immediately following harvest.
 It is that process that prohibits most amateurs from doing this at home.
 Because cannabis loses its power immediately after cutting, it may lose 60 percent of its potency and benefits before reaching the market.

 The Live Resin concentrates: